12 month returns - a bad relationship waiting to happen.

 The data shows exceptional performance last year.
 What if we look back to 2018 and 2019?
 Not so flash.
 I’m not here to criticise short term performance dips, it’s all part of the investing journey.
 Past returns are absolutely no guarantee of future success.
 However, if KiwiSaver providers want to use their past returns to market to new customers, why not look at three or five-year returns?
 Surely this is a far better gauge of fund performance rather than cherry-picking your best moments.

 Why do fund providers think they can get away with this nonsense?

 They’re profiting, while potentially preventing clients from reaching their goals and being with a provider that really suits their requirements.
 I’m happy to call this what it is, BS.
 It’s unethical, it’s manipulative and it’s not in the best interest of New Zealanders.

-I started BetterSaver because I saw the need for accessible, unbiased and independent advice.
+I started BetterSaver because I saw the need for accessible, expert and independent advice.
 This week our team got further validation for the work we are doing.
 If you want to find a fund that is going to help you reach your goals, please don’t buy into the cherry-picking, tinder-like BS, get good financial advice.